No more sweaty feet, no more cheap jumbo pack cotton rags they call socks, no more holes after three months.

 What I Don’t Like

-• They only offer black socks at the time of writing, and they only offer size L for guys with boot sizes 8-12.
+They only offer black and grey socks at the time of writing, and they only offer size L and XL for guys with boot sizes 8-13.
 I’m hoping they expand their range soon.

 What Other Reviewers Say

 In reading through a ton of reviews for many of the brands on this list, the biggest concern many guys have is with sweaty feet and blisters.
-The Camel City Mill Lightweight has solved that issue—if you’re trying to tame your sweaty feet, you need to try wool socks.
+The Camel City Mill Boot Wool Work Socks has solved that issue—if you’re trying to tame your sweaty feet, you need to try wool socks.

 The Verdict

-The Camel City Mill Lightweight felt the most balanced of all the socks I tried.
+The Camel City Mill Boot Wool Work Socks felt the most balanced of all the socks I tried.
 They stay up for a long time, they kept my feet dry and comfortable, and never felt too hot and certainly never too cold.
 I love the amount of padding in the toe, though for steel toe boots in the winter, I’d definitely get a steel-toe specific sock.

-Overall, for an all-purpose work sock, I don’t think you can beat the Camel City Mill Lightweight.
+Overall, for an all-purpose work sock, I don’t think you can beat the Camel City Mill Boot Wool Work Socks.

 Made in the USA from Merino wool, these work socks really are something else in terms of quality.
 They feature compression through the arch and calf which helps your feet recover after a long day.
 Plus, because they're Merino wool, they're breathable and help reduce foot sweat.